melezhik/sparrow-plugins/test/README.md

 # Test

-This is a test plugin.
+This is a test plugin

 # Usage